 Author/speaker Joe Piscatella is one of the nation’s foremost experts on how to live a healthy lifestyle.
 He is Founder & CEO of the Institute for Fitness and Health, an organization dedicated to helping people initiate and sustain healthy lifestyle habits.
 TIME magazine calls him “a positive force for healthy changes.”

-He has written 16 best-selling books, hosted three PBS television specials on heart health and is a “guest expert” on WebMD.
-As a spokesman for a healthy lifestyle, he has been frequently interviewed on The Today Show, CNN, Good Morning America and Fox News.
+He has written 18 best-selling books, hosted three PBS television specials on heart health and has been a “guest expert” on WebMD.
+As a spokesman for a healthy lifestyle, he has been interviewed on The Today Show, CNN, Good Morning America and Fox News.
 His newest book is Strong Heart/Sharp Brain, a book that examines the link between cardiac risk factors and risk factors for Alzheimer’s, and sets out 6 key actions to reverse heart disease and prevent Alzheimer’s.

 Mr. Piscatella has served as the only non-medical member of the NIH Cardiac Rehabilitation Expert Panel charged with developing clinical guidelines for physicians.

-He is the designer and facilitator of 6 Weeks to a Healthier You,® a successful community wellness program.
+He is the designer and facilitator of 6 Weeks to a Healthier You ® a successful community wellness program.
 In one program, 650 people lost 4200 pounds.
-Programs have taken place in Washington, California, Nevada and Michigan.

 Mr. Piscatella’s body of work has created a recognized brand because it puts a human face of the practical science of healthy living.
 He uses humor and an upbeat presentation style to explain how to balance healthy eating, effective exercise, stress management and a positive attitude to optimize well-being.
 His audience receives information and take-home tools, and he motivates them to put the message to work.